 The Homeless Experience Legal Protection (H.E.L.P.)
 Program helps homeless individuals obtain certified copies of birth certificates to prove their identity when applying for jobs and shelter.

-Free Legal Seminars are hosted in the community and presented by an attorney to answer your questions pertaining to particular legal matters.
+Free Legal Seminars are hosted in the community and presented by attorney volunteers on various subjects.

 Applying for Assistance